petervirtech/petervirtech/README.md

 # 💫 About Me:
 I'm currently learning Data & AI.
 Finding out the real value of ai supported coding<br>
+# 👋 Hi there, I'm PeterVirtech!

+## About Me:
+Project manager passionate about Data, AI, and smart technology.
+My strength is connecting technology and strategy to create meaningful impact.
+I lead innovative projects professionally and enjoy building home automation and smart solutions during my free time.

+## Expertise:

+- Project management & Agile/Scrum – Leading IT and data-driven initiatives with a focus on teamwork and results
+- Data & AI – Practical experience in data analytics, machine learning, and AI-powered solutions
+- Coding – Skilled in C# for enterprise applications and Python for data science and automation
+- Home Automation – Enthusiast in IoT, smart devices, and automating home and workflows

+## Technical Stack:
+- Languages: C#, Python, SQL, JavaScript
+- Languages: C#, Python, SQL, JavaScript
+- Frameworks/Tools: .NET, FastAPI, Docker, GitHub Actions
+- Cloud: Azure, Google Cloud
+- Home Automation: Node-RED, Home Assistant, MQTT

+## What I'm Working On
+- AI and data systems to optimize business processes
+- Automated data pipelines and analytics (Python & C#)
+- Home automation projects using Home Assistant and custom IoT devices

+## What You'll Find Here
+- Repositories for AI and data experiments
+- Code for home automation and IoT integrations
+- Examples of project documentation and architecture models (C4/ArchiMate)

+## Connect
+Feel free to reach out if you have questions or want to collaborate on projects in Data, AI, or home automation!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/peterkraus)